buildpacks/docs/src/content/create-buildpack/_index.md

 ---> Reusing gems
 ```

+---

 That's it!
-You've created your first buildpack.

-There are a handful of advanced concepts we will cover in other articles.
-Specifically :

-- Adding your buildpack to a builder
-- TBD
+You've created your first Cloud Native Buildpack that uses detection, image layers and caching to create a runnable OCI image.
+In a seperate tutorial we will cover distributing this buildpack for developer use via a Cloud Native Buildpack `builder`.